Last updated May 16, 2023

 - Session pooling reduces time spent waiting for server to create new connection processes when clients connect.

-- Many ORMs and application frameworks provide session pooling via their built-in connection pools (e.g. Ruby on Rails).
+- Many ORMs and application frameworks provide session pooling via their built-in connection pools (for example, Ruby on Rails).

 Session pooling mode caveats: